MintKudos/mintflow/docs/README.md

-# Vechai UI Docs
+# Mintflow Docs

-The Documentation website for vechaiui.dev
+The Documentation website for mintflow.dev